First published January 21, 2015

 So, 2014 began with our family diving knee-deep into intensive home gardening.
 We had never much gardened before.
 And we went “all in” (which mostly involved me, as it turned out).

-We figured, if we weren’t goin002g to take it to the limit, why bother?
+We figured, if we weren’t going to take it to the limit, why bother?
 We weren’t running this experiment to start a new hobby.
 Rather, we wanted to see if our whole family could come together to eventually live primarily off of our own food cultivation efforts.
 If nothing else, we figured we would learn something by running a full-tilt experiment to test the idea.

 And learn something we did – many somethings, in fact.